Gero0Nikolov/ISRP-WordPressPlugin/README.md

 **C)** Activate the plugin from the dashboard

-**Note:** The plugin is designed to work with every standart WordPress theme, but in order for the plugin to work with custom developed themplates it may need a bit of touches.
+**Note:** The plugin is designed to work with every standart WordPress theme, but in order for the plugin to work with custom developed templates it may need a bit of touches.